DETECTING POWER CYCLING OR COMPUTER CRASH

 the beginning of the experiment, read it back continuously during the experiment, and if

-that it's outputs have all moved to their reset positions.
+that its outputs have all moved to their reset positions.
 In which case, the controller

-2) Computer power cycles off/on or computer crashes
+Computer power cycles off/on or computer crashes.

-In this case, the i100 will continue to output voltages at the same level as done before
+i4xx) will continue to output voltages at the same level as done before

-(due to running on a different power source).
 If you want your Device Under Test

 (DUT) to go into a reset phase at this point, you need a Watchdog, which is a periodic